 Super interestingly, cheating is not much limited by risk, but it’s limited by our ability to rationalize our own actions to ourselves.

 Chapter 13: Beer and Free Lunches

-The last chapter provides an overall critic of the standard economics model of a rational consumer.
+The last chapter provides an overall critique of the standard economics model of a rational consumer.

 Overall, Ariely says, we are far less rational than economic models lead us to believe we are.

 And there is a major reward to reap once we admit it and take steps to overcome our limitations.

 Need to Uniqueness

 Dan Ariely ran an experiment with four people ordering beer and found out that when they ordered aloud and publicly, more different varieties tended to be ordered.

 He later found out that the difference in orders was correlated with the “need to be unique”.